chuhousen/amerifluxr/README.md

 (e.g., AMF\_\{SITES\}\_BIF\_\{POLICY\}\_\{VERSION\}\.xlsx, SITES
-= AA-Net (all registered sites) or AA-Flx (all sites with flux/met data available); POLICY = CCBY4 (shared under AmeriFlux CC-BY-4.0 data use policy) or LEGACY (shared under AmeriFlux LEGACY data use policy)).
+= AA-Net (all registered sites) or AA-Flx (all sites with flux/met data available); POLICY = CCBY4 (shared under AmeriFlux CC-BY-4.0 data use policy) or LEGACY (shared under AmeriFlux Legacy data use policy)).

 For details about BADM data files, see AmeriFlux